 Fungal infection of nails (tinea unguium) is common, particularly in toenails in the elderly.
 The infection causes thickened and unsightly nails which sometimes become painful.
-Medication often works well to clear the infection but you need to take medication for several weeks.
+Medication often works well to clear the infection but you may need to take medication for several months or longer.

 Who develops fungal nail infection?